Glamour Books Maria Shriver, Marissa Mayer, Lena Dunham and Issa Rae For First-Ever Women of the Year Live Summit

 We’ve been itching to do this for years.
 The awards were and are wonderful, but they weren’t enough.
 Every year, we would honor these spectacular women, and then you’d get to hear from them for exactly four minutes onstage at our gala — not to mention the fact that the audience was filled with past winners and other women with important stories to tell.
 We wanted women — and most especially young women — to be able to hear more, to engage in direct conversations with our winners and past winners.
 Our strategy for the programming — beyond the table stakes, that it be interesting and topical for 2016 — is that each woman attending should walk out with usable information to make her own life better.
 That might be a strategy for negotiating your salary; or a confidence secret; or a new way of thinking about your own story.
 But it’ll be personal in a way we haven’t been able to be before.

-Further, you’re heading West.
-Why move the event from NYC to LA for the first time in the 25-year history of the Women of the Year offering?
+Further, you’re heading west.
+Why move the event from New York City to Los Angeles for the first time in the 25-year history of the Women of the Year offering?

 In your experience, how do Glamour events differ in New York vs. Los Angeles?
 Also, do you have any L.A. favorites — places to stay, eat or play?
 Or is it all work when you’re here?

 Everything differs between New York and LA.
 Our West Coast team is constantly reminding me that dinners need to be earlier in L.A., that you need to provide valet, and that informal beats formal.
-We had one L.A. lunch earlier this year where people ended up in the pool on pool floats — and that was a lunch, not a debauched late night thing!
+We had one L.A. lunch earlier this year where people ended up in the pool on pool floats — and that was a lunch, not a debauched late-night thing!
 That’s never happening in New York.
 People would be like, 'Not in my Balenciaga, sweetheart.'
-My personal routine in L.A. revolves around work, hence hotels — the Peninsula, Chateau, etc. — and studios.
-But left to my own devices I’ll have dinner at Gjelina or the Tasting Kitchen in Venice.
+My personal routine in L.A. revolves around work, hence hotels — the Peninsula [Beverly Hills], Chateau [Marmont], etc. — and studios.
+But left to my own devices, I’ll have dinner at Gjelina or the Tasting Kitchen in Venice.